awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 Create an Email Template
 ========================

-To create a template to send personalized email messages use the :SES-api:`CreateTemplate <API_CreateTemplate>` operation.
-The template can be used by any account authorized to send messages in the region the template is added.
+To create a template to send personalized email messages, use the :SES-api:`CreateTemplate <API_CreateTemplate>` operation.
+The template can be used by any account authorized to send messages in the AWS Region to which the template is added.

 .. note::
-    |SES| doesn't validate your HTML, so double-check that `HtmlPart` is valid before sending an email.
+    |SES| doesn't validate your HTML, so be sure that `HtmlPart` is valid before sending an email.

 **Imports**